 Dr. Eric Sandler, Director of Audiological services at The Hearing Center, graduated from Rutgers College in 2002.
 He graduated from Montclair State University in 2007 with a Doctorate of Science in Audiology.
 He is a licensed Audiologist (#722) and Hearing Aid Dispenser (#1082) in the state of New Jersey.
 Dr. Sandler has presented his doctoral research on patient satisfaction and perceived value of hearing aids.
 He has worked in the private practice setting since 2007.
 Dr. Sandler has been a co-owner of The Hearing Center since 2010.
 Dr. Sandler is a member of the American Academy of Audiology, New Jersey Academy of Audiology, and the New Jersey Speech and Hearing Association.
-Dr. Sandler was selected in 2016 as one of NJFamily.com top doctors for children.
+Dr. Sandler was selected in 2016 and 2017 as one of NJFamily.com top doctors for children.
 Dr. Sandler is co-director of The Hearing Center’s student mentoring program supervising doctoral level students in audiology.
 He also has experience presenting to the community on various topics related to hearing loss.
 He is the third generation in his family in this field.
 He lives locally with his wife and two daughters.
 He is an avid photographer.

 Judith Sandler, Au.D.